Why Dogs Get So Tired in New Places (Even After Short Outings)

 Others are physically tighter or more unpredictable, where movement happens close by and space changes quickly.

-Even environments that appear calm can require steady attention if they’re unfamiliar.
+Even environments that appear calm can require steady attention when they’re unfamiliar.

 Why Familiar Places Feel Easier